reka-ai/reka-sdk-python/README.md

 ### Typing

-To construct payloads you can either use the dedicated types like `ChatRound` or construct directly from a dictionary like so:
+To construct payloads you can either use the dedicated types like `ChatMessage` or construct directly from a dictionary like so:

 ```
 client.chat.create(